Training, development and registration (anaesthesia associate)

 You’ll learn through a mixture of directed self-study, small group teaching and clinical skills teaching.

-You do not apply to the university directly as you need to secure a post as a trainee physicians’ assistant (anaesthesia) first.
+You do not apply to the university directly as you need to secure a post as a trainee anaesthesia associate first.

 For further information about the training please visit the Royal College of Anaesthetists website.

-The Association of Physicians’ Assistants (Anaesthesia) holds a voluntary register of qualified PA(A)s and a list of trainees.
-You’d also be invited to be an Affiliate Member of the Royal College of Anaesthetists.
+The Royal College of Anaesthetists holds a voluntary register of physicians’ assistants (anaesthesia) - the previous name of the role of anaesthesia associate.
+Once qualified, you will be invited to be an affiliate member of the Royal College of Anaesthetists.